rodmena-limited/retunnel-client/README.md

 **Placeholder package for ReTunnel - Securely expose local servers to the internet**

-ReTunnel is a free, open-source platform that allows developers to securely expose local servers to the internet through powerful tunneling capabilities.
+ReTunnel is a free platform that allows developers to securely expose local servers to the internet through powerful tunneling capabilities.
 This Python package serves as a placeholder for the upcoming official ReTunnel client.

 ## Features (Placeholder)